Steady-state charging of quantum batteries via dissipative ancillas: Results

 where

 and

 describe the spontaneous and thermally induced emission (dissipation) and thermally induced absorption (incoherent driving) processes, respectively.
 In the above, $\gamma$ is frequency-independent spectral density of the reservoir in contact with the subsystems. $n(\omega)=[\exp{(\omega-\mu)/T}+1]^{-1}$ is the average particle number on frequency $\omega$ in the fermion reservoir, which follows the Fermi-Dirac statistics.
 Note that, the system can exchange particles with the fermion reservoirs in processes conserving the particle number (e.g., in quantum dot systems).
 In the long-time limit, the system relaxes to the steady-state regardless of the initial conditions.
-To drive the dynamic steady-state, one can consider the solution $\dot{\rho}=0$ of Eq.~\eqref{3}.
-We find it numerically \cite{JOHANSSON:1} by solving $D[\rho]=0$.
-This is is equivalent to determining the eigenvector of the linear map $D[\dots]$ associated with a zero eigenvalue.
+One way to achieve a dynamic steady-state is to set the derivative of $\rho$ with respect to time to zero in Eq.~\eqref{3}, denoted as $\dot{\rho}=0$.
+Finding the solution to the algebraic equation $D[\rho]=0$ is equivalent to identifying the eigenvector of the linear map $D[\cdot]$ corresponding to a zero eigenvalue.
+The matrix representation of terms $\mathcal{M}\rho\mathcal{N}$ in the Liouvillian $D[\cdot]$ is represented by the Kronecker product $\mathcal{M}\otimes\mathcal{N}^{\dagger}\cdot\vec{\rho}$, where $\vec{\rho}$ is the column vector formed by appending the rows of the density matrix $\rho$ and then transposing the result.
+We utilize the QuTip library, which offers various built-in tools for solving master equations in Lindblad form \cite{JOHANSSON:1,JOHANSSON:2}.

-In the following, we investigate the ergotropy $\mathcal{W}/\mathcal{W}_{max}$ in relation to particle exchange (chemical potential) for different values of temperature by Fig.~\ref{Fig.2}.
-It can be seen the ergotropy is a monotonic function of the reservoir chemical potential, which has a zero value at $\mu\leq\omega$.
-Also, it is evident that the thermal effect due to the temperature increase of the reservoir leads to decreasing ergotropy.
-Therefor, in this equilibrium fermion reservoir setting, the full-charged quantum battery can be approached as $T\rightarrow 0$ at $\mu\gg\omega$ and fixed $J$.
+In the following, we investigate the ergotropy $\mathcal{W}$ in relation to particle exchange (chemical potential) for different values of temperature by Fig.~\ref{Fig.2}.
+It can be seen the ergotropy is a monotonically increasing function of the reservoir chemical potential, with a value of zero when $\mu\leq\omega$.
+In the other words, the chemical potential dependence reaches its minimum value at $\mu=\omega$ and exhibits a monotonic change as $\mu$ crosses $\omega$.
+Excitingly, the increase in reservoir temperature leads to a reduction in ergotropy due to the thermal effects.
+Therefore, in this equilibrium fermion reservoir setting, the full-charged quantum battery can be approached as $T\rightarrow 0$ at $\mu\gg\omega$ and fixed $J$.
+Ultimately, it is worth noting that the steady-state ergotropy behavior suggests reliable and stable charging of a quantum battery without any loss or deterioration due to the decay effects of the environment in a equilibrium setting.